SGA-A/c2c/README.md

 - ⚔️ Advanced role management
 - 🔉 Temporary voice channel management to reduce eyestrain
 - 🏷️ Tagging text by storing it for later retrieval

-> [!NOTE]
-> The future of this project is uncertain.
-Given my limited free time, I may not be able to update the code after breaking changes to the library/API take place.
-This will only dwindle in the future, until 2029 when I return from university.

 ## Credits
 - [Help forum for discord.py](https://discord.gg/r3sSKJJ)